-- a) For igniting oven or grill, open oven door completely - b) Push In control knob, slightly turn to ignition position keeping it pushed in for 5 10sec. - c) Release knob and turn it to designed position.
+- a.
+For igniting oven or grill, open oven door completely - b.
+Push In control knob, slightly turn to ignition position keeping it pushed in for 5 10sec. - Release knob and turn it to designed position.

-N.B.
-Oven and grill burners will not light, if door is not completely open.
+Note: Oven and grill burners will not light, if door is not completely open.